Joe-K-Sewell/rsvp/Design/ProtocolSpec.md

 ## Replies

-After receiving and processing a command, the server issues a corresponding **reply**.
+After receiving and processing a command, the service issues a corresponding **reply**.
 If the command was received by a private channel, the reply MUST also be transmitted by private channel.

 Commands are issued in the form: